ONZL/ONZL/README.md

 ## I'm a Self- Learning Web Developer

-- 🌱 I’m a passionate to explore possibilities
+- 🌱 I’m a passionate to explore new possibilities
 - 👯 I’m currently learning php and backend modules 🤣
 - 🥅 Current Goals: To be great in front-end skills, especially in React library
 - ⚡ Fun fact: Loves coffee and ice cream